wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 date created: 2024-04-22
 ---
 # Abstract Mathematical Spaces
+A map from the abstract notion of environment, to the physical space.
 ## The Abstract, Non-Physical Environment
 **Fundamentally** a **scale** is **defined** by the **Mathematical, Abstract, Non-Physical Environment** that **defines** and **constrains** the Mathematical Abstract Non-Physical **Objects** and their behaviors and interactions that are **analyzed** at that scale.
 	It employed because it facilitates clear, objectively causal relationships between these abstract objects.